 The Australian Health Practitioner Regulation Agency (Ahpra) can also deal with complaints about the practice or behaviour of practitioners registered by it (such as doctors, nurses and psychologists).
 See: Ahpra complaints.

-The MHWC and Ahpra have different roles.
-The MHWC will usually be the appropriate body to seek to resolve a complaint about a publicly funded mental health and wellbeing service.
-Ahpra's role is to protect the public by ensuring only staff who have the appropriate skills and behave appropriately can work as registered health practitioners.
+The Commission and Ahpra have different roles.
+The Commission will usually be the appropriate body to seek to resolve a complaint about a publicly funded mental health and wellbeing service.
+Ahpra's role is to protect the public by ensuring only clinical staff who have the appropriate skills and conduct can work as registered health practitioners.

-The MHWC is required by law to notify Ahpra if we receive a complaint about a registered health practitioner and to share a copy of the complaint with Ahpra.
-The MHWC and Ahpra decide which organisation should deal with the concerns.
-Sometimes the MHWC and Ahpra deal with different aspects of the same complaint.
+We are required by law to notify Ahpra if we receive a complaint about a registered health practitioner and to share a copy of that complaint with Ahpra.
+The Commission and Ahpra then decide which organisation is best suited to deal with those concerns.
+In some cases, both organisations may investigate different aspects of the same complaint

 Updated